portfolio & design blog of logo & identity designer, Graham Smith

-Usually for me, the average project takes upwards of 2-4 weeks.
-A few projects have extended to 6-8 weeks.
+Usually for me, an average project takes upwards of 4-8 weeks; some have extended past 8-16 weeks.

 Be firm